civl-verifier/civl-verifier.github.io/doc.md

 We have the following layering constraints:

-* A global variable accessed by an atomic action must be introduced strictly before the action and hidden not earlier than the action.
+* All global variable accessed by an atomic action must exist throughout the layer range of the atomic action.
 For example, `x` is introduced at layer 0 before `atomic_read_x` at layer 1, and is hidden at layer 1 together with `atomic_read_x`.
-It would not be allowed to already introduce `atomic_read_x` at layer 0.
+It is not permissible to already introduce `atomic_read_x` at layer 0.
 * An introduction action can only modify global variables that are introduced at the layer of the introduction action.
 For example, `y` is introduced at layer 1 and thus can be modified by `set_y_to_x`.
 An introduction action can read any global variable where the layer number of the introduction action is contained in the layer range of the variable.

-**TODO:** Add an explanation what layer ranges and introduction actions mean conceptually for the program layers represented by a layered concurrent program.
+Variable introduction and hiding create the possibility of two different programs at each layer, called the low program and the high program of the layer.
+The high program at layer n contains all the code of the low program at n together with calls to introduction actions that introduce variables at layer n.
+Neither the low nor the high program at layer n contains the variables hidden at n.
+The variables introduced at layer n and the introduction actions that introduce them are present in the high program but not the low program at layer n.
+Refinement checking at a layer is performed on the high program of that layer.

+The [earlier example](#a-simple-layered-concurrent-program) only showed the high program at each layer.
+In that example, since the only layer at which variables are introduced is layer 0, the low and high programs coincide at all layers except 0.
+In the program described in this section, `x` is introduced at layer 0 and `y` is introduced at layer 1.
+Consequently, we have the following:

+* The low program at layer 0 does not contain any variables;
+the high program at layer 0 contains only `x`.
+* The low program at layer 1 contains only `x`;
+the high program at layer 1 contains both `x` and `y`.
+* The low and high programs at layer 2 are identical and contain only `y`.

 # Justifying the Non-preemptive Semantics